Inihood1/Manifest/README.md

-# social_test
+# Mainfest

-A new Flutter project.
+A social media application made with flutter and firebase.

 ## Getting Started